 Introduction

 The Home Energy Jumpstart (HEJ) program seeks to: (1) secure energy savings through direct installation of low-cost efficiency measures, such as water efficient showerheads, faucet aerators, pipe insulation, and programmable thermostats at eligible single family residences; (2) secure energy savings through installation of energy efficiency measures with co-pays: advanced thermostats; and (3) perform a brief assessment of major retrofit opportunities (e.g., furnace, boiler, air conditioning, insulation and air sealing) and bring heightened awareness to the homeowners about additional efficiency programs.
+The program is exploring expanding the offering to include a leave-behind kit of measures such as weatherstripping, door sweep, furnace filter whistle, and shower timer.
 The basic program concept is currently being offered jointly between ComEd and Peoples Gas (PGL) and North Shore Gas (NSG) as the Home Energy Jumpstart program.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.